Velocidex/velociraptor-docs/content/docs/vql/_index.md

 We know that subqueries can be used in various parts of the query, such as in a column specifier or as an argument to a plugin.
-While subqueries are convenient, they can become unweildy when nested too deeply.
+While subqueries are convenient, they can become unwieldy when nested too deeply.
 VQL offers an alternative to subqueries called `Stored Queries`.